 3. Confirm the PowerShell Script Deployment Completes

-- Confirm the UAG deployment completed successfully.
+- Confirm the Unified Access Gateway deployed successfully.
 The Completed successfully text will be shown in the output.

 - Click Close.

-After successfully finalized the deployment the script will automatic Power on the VM UAG-CERT.
+After successfully finalized the deployment the script will automatic Power on the VM UAG-2NIC.

-The Received IP address presented by the script log is a temporary IP, the final IPs for NIC one and NIC two will be assigned to the UAG appliance during the first start.
+The Received IP address presented by the script log is a temporary IP, the final IPs for NIC one and NIC two will be assigned to the Unified Access Gateway appliance during the first start.
 You can return to the vSphere Web Client to validate that as described on the next step.

-- If you do not see the UAG-CERT VM under Nested_Datacenter, you may need to click Refresh.
+- If you do not see the UAG-2NIC VM under RegionA01, you may need to click Refresh first.